Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Introduction

 The ability to perform QSP on CV-DV hardware provides a cookbook for implementing quantum algorithms on hybrid quantum processors.
 To facilitate the development of these algorithms, one requires a mechanism to reliably convert between CV states and DV states.
-It is known that such analog-to-digital (AD) and digital-to-analog (DA) conversion can be accomplished in classical signal processing via sampling and interpolation, respectively.
-However, a quantum analogue of these concepts is not obvious~\cite{kitaev2008wavefunction}, yet strides have been made in the context of the Gottesman-Kitaev-Preskill code~\cite{GKP2001, Terhal_2016}.
-A key distinction between classical and quantum AD/DA conversion is that the quantum case must be unentangling: the input and output states must be unentagled across the DV and CV systems, as otherwise information in the initial state will remain in the quantum correlations between the systems, inaccessible to either party individually.
+It is known that such analog-to-digital (AD) and digital-to-analog (DA) conversion can be accomplished in classical signal processing via sampling and interpolation, respectively \cite{marvasti2012unified,4472240,grochenig2001foundations,1003065}.
+However, a quantum analogue of these concepts is not obvious~\cite{kitaev2008wavefunction}.
+A key distinction between classical and quantum AD/DA conversion is that the quantum case must be unentangling: the input and output states must be unentangled across the DV and CV systems to ensure full transmission of information from one system to the other.
+Any remaining entanglement in the final state implies that information in the initial state will remain in the quantum correlations between the systems, inaccessible to either party individually.
 As the concept of entanglement does not exist classically, this requirement must be treated with care.
-Here we show how such a quantum AD/DA conversion mechanism is naturally enabled by mixed analog-digital QSP.
+Here we show how quantum AD/DA conversion is naturally enabled by mixed analog-digital QSP.
 In particular, we illustrate two protocols that transfer a DV state into an equivalent CV state, and vice-versa, and provide analytical error bounds on their performance.
 The first protocol is constructed with hybrid single-variable QSP, while the second protocol, initially introduced in Ref.~\cite{hastrup2021improved}, can be recontextualized as an instance of non-Abelian hybrid QSP.
+We note the extensive literature on advanced sampling techniques such as non-uniform sampling, compressive sensing, and sparse signal processing in the classical domain \cite{aldroubi2001nonuniform,marvasti2012unified,4472240,grochenig2001foundations,1003065,baron2009bayesian}, we focus this first work in the quantum realm on the uniform sampling case, and leave the non-uniform case for future work.